 Camp building wooden house with renewable energy supply (electricity) with engineering solutions to minimize heat loss.
 There are two dining halls for winter and summer with a total capacity of up to 80 people.
 Our restaurant serves local and international food and fresh vegetables from our own greenhouse.
 Vegetarian and vegan kitchen is available upon prior request Our sanitary facilities are equipped with water closet and showers; sauna is available.
 Everything is designed with that meet the Mongolian standards and are designed with innovative, environmentally friendly technologies.

 Takhi eco camp enchants guests with our comfortable traditional gers (pronounced ‘gaire’).
 Thick and warm blankets and furniture carved and painted by hand adorn each ger with authentic comfort.
-Heated by a wood stove and offering either hand-painted, handmade beds.

 Among the many activities available to guests are nomadic archery, hiking, horseback riding, and a chef-led cooking class.
 And while we encourage these to the utmost, you may find that the greatest pastime here is wrapping yourself in the serenity of the Gobi’s meditative atmosphere in Khomyn tal.